 “Den dat little man in black dar, he say women can’t have as much rights as men, ’cause Christ wan’t a woman!
 Whar did your Christ come from?”
 Rolling thunder couldn’t have stilled that crowd, as did those deep, wonderful tones, as she stood there with outstretched arms and eyes of fire.
 Raising her voice still louder, she repeated, “Whar did your Christ come from?
 From God and a woman!
 Man had nothin’ to do wid Him.”
 Oh, what a rebuke that was to the little man.

 Often audiences were quite hostile, with hissing and booing, even before she started.
-But, Truth was able to adapt her speeches to the context of the time, and was adept at dealing with hostile audiences.
+But Truth was able to adapt her speeches to the context of the time and was adept at dealing with hostile audiences.
 As her reputation grew, her reception became more favourable.
-She was popular with like minded abolitionists, though her view on insisting on the equality of women were radical even for some progressives.
+She was popular with like-minded abolitionists, though her insistence on the equality of women was radical even for some progressives.
 She also had a strong sense of humour and was willing to tease those who tended to a more self-righteous activism or were concerned with frivolous posturing.

 “What kind of reformers be you, with goose-wings on your heads, as if you were going to fly, and dressed in such ridiculous fashion, talking about reform and women’s rights?”

 (Narrative, Book of Life, p.243)